-Investors expect to get paid for taking risk in the form of higher returns.
+Investors expect to get paid for taking risks in the form of higher returns.
 Investments such as savings accounts have little uncertainty.
 Stocks, on the other hand, can potentially lose money as well as reward investors.
 An investment with a higher level of risk, such as an individual stock, has a higher potential return than a savings account because it may not meet expectations, while the savings account will.

-How Hurdle Rate Works
+How a Hurdle Rate Works

-We begin building a hurdle rate with the risk-free rate of return.
+We begin building a hurdle rate with a risk-free rate of return.
 U.S. Treasury notes and bonds typically are used as a risk-free rate of return because there is virtually no chance the investment will fall short of expectations.
 Investments that have a return greater than the risk-free rate of return offer a "risk premium" to the investor.
 To calculate the hurdle rate, some investors add the risk premium and risk-free rate of return.

 Generally, the higher the risk of an investment, the higher the hurdle rate.